LaravelDaily/Hotel-Booking-Cursor-Laravel-Filament/prompts.md

 In SearchRoomsController, modify the query to return the room types only if there's at least one available room of that type within the check in - check out dates requested and with is_available true.

 The condition already exists in the BookingController in the query, refactor that condition to not be repeated: create a Service method or Eloquent scope if needed.

+---

+All Blade views in the resources/views use the same layout: header and footer.
+Extract the repeating code into the layout Blade files and partials if needed, using Blade directives extends and yield in the views instead.

+---

+I'm getting error: View [bookings.partials.booking-summary] not found.

+Can you generate that partial file?